mlverse/chattr/README.md

 ### The App

 The main way to use `chattr` is through the Shiny Gadget app.
-By default, it runs inside the Viewer pane.
-The fastest way to activate the app is by calling it via the provided function:
+By default, it runs inside the Viewer pane:

 ``` r
 chattr::chattr_app()